Chris-June/ChatCourse/README.md

 The system prompt is stored in the `api` package in the `handler.ts` file.
 You can modify it there.
 The "System Prompt" is the place to set the AI model overall behavior and gives the user control over the AI model.
 You can test this by making small modification to the existing system prompt and then running the application.

-Current system prompt found in `api/handler.ts` on line 129:
+Current system prompt can be found in `apps/api/handler.ts`:

 ```
 You are Intelli-Chat, a helpful and friendly AI assistant.
 Your responses should be concise, informative, and aim to assist the user with their requests.